Applications due Aug. 5

 This is a joint competition for VU and VUMC investigators.
 All investigators should follow these instructions.

-VU and VUMC (combined) may select one applicant for the Greenwall Faculty Scholars Program in Bioethics.
-These three-year career development awards enable junior faculty members to carry out innovative bioethics research that goes beyond current work in bioethics.
-They are for faculty whose research will have an impact on public policy, biomedical research or clinical practice.
+Vanderbilt (VU and VUMC, collaboratively) may select one nominee for the Greenwall Faculty Scholars Program in Bioethics.
+These three-year career development awards enable junior faculty members to carry out innovative bioethics research that goes beyond current work in bioethics, and whose research will have an impact on public policy, biomedical research or clinical practice.
 Priority will be given to applicants whose research addresses innovative and emerging topics.
 The award supports 50 percent of a scholar’s salary plus benefits for three years.
 See a list of previous scholars here.

 Greenwall Faculty Scholars will be selected on: